 My First Bible Storybooks

 This type of Bible Storybooks are designed for the first couple of years, but would also make good ‘beginning reader’ level books, with easy rhymes and simple stories.
 Honestly, my little guy didn’t seem to mind hearing whatever novel I was reading, as long as he thought I was talking to him, that first year or so.
 But as he was 1-2.5, they were just the right style for his attention.
-Yes, we often read the whole 2-inch book through in one sitting, particularly during a storm!
+Yes, we often read the whole 1-inch book through in one sitting, particularly during a storm!

 This contains some fairly complex truths, in a basic ‘count to ten’ format.
 The Primer is a beautifully illustrated board book, with pictures that explain each number perfectly.

 Six days of Creation was probably my favorite illustration, the way several pictures naturally led into their neighbors.
 The Seven I AM statements was a close second!
 Basic numerical Bible facts, presented in a simple format, great for little learners.

 The Jesus Storybook Bible is very specific in things that happened, and I know some will find it too intense.
-There are times I read it with my 4-year-old, and find myself skimming/glossing over things.
+There are times I read it with my 5-year-old, and find myself skimming/glossing over things.
 But I know I’m not doing him any favors.
 I genuinely think it’s right to share with him, and have some conversations.
 It is written for kids, and I think they can handle it.
 I’m trying to do better here.

 It’s hard for me to not go overboard.
 Finding the balance of what he needs sheltering from, and what it’s better he learn right up front can be tricky.
 God has entrusted him to my husband and I, and I know that our responsibility to raise him to honor God needs to be forefront in our daily actions.

-I’ve since purchased a Treasury from Arch Books, of the first 10 stories they wrote.
-It has Zacchaeus, the Rich Fool, The Good Samaritan, a couple of stories about the first Christmas, Eight Bags of Gold, The Prodigal Son, Noah, Creation, The Parable of the Lost sheep (Wow) and The Little Boat that almost sank.
+I’ve since purchased a Treasury of children’s Bible story books from Arch Books, of the first 10 stories they wrote.
+It has popular children’s Bible stories like Zacchaeus, the Rich Fool, The Good Samaritan, a couple of stories about the first Christmas, Eight Bags of Gold, The Prodigal Son, Noah, Creation, The Parable of the Lost sheep (Wow) and The Little Boat that almost sank.
 An Incredible collection!

 Many of the Arch books were written in the 1960s-70s and there was a different mindset then.
 There was less ‘sheltering’ of the kids, so they have more details than many are comfortable with these days.
 I think that’s a good thing.
 Jesus’ lessons weren’t COMFORTABLE, so giving the kids a good foundation while they are young, wait, what’s the verse?
 They won’t depart from it?
 Proverbs 22.6.
 Worth a try!!!